frain-dev/convoy-website/src/app/(main)/blog/articles/circuit-breaker-in-golang.md

 ```

 # Benefit in production?
-We began testing this in production and found some a pretty interesting graph.
+We began testing this in production and found some pretty interesting graph.
 One of our self-hosted customers was averaging about 100k failed delivery attempts/day (~10% of their traffic; they send about 600k events/day) due to zombie endpoints.
 Now it’s down to about 5k per day.
 That’s a 95% improvement.
 It turns out the ideal metric of success is the % of failed delivery attempts should be less than a number depending on the scale of deployment.

 ![circuit-breaker-graph](/blog-assets/circuit-breaker-graph.png)